cajacko/project-journal/projects/reading.md

 The sequel to Crystal Society.
 Following the first concious artificial intelligence as it tries to start a new life on Mars.

 ## Past

+### Super Human - Dave Asprey (2019) - Finished October 2020

+Read the Blink for this.
+Not too interesting, reinforced the desire to look into fasting.
+And might setup my lights to dim in the evening but not much else to report of note.

 ### What Does It All Mean - Thomas Nagel (1987) - Finished October 2020